-Landry’s game tee-to-green was superb finishing the week 1st in the Strokes Gained Tee-To-Green category and 1st in Strokes Gained Approach-The-Green.
+Landry’s game tee-to-green was superb finishing the week 1st in both the Strokes Gained Tee-To-Green and Strokes Gained Approach-The-Green categories.
 His play with the flat-stick duly complimented his tee-to-green play finishing 8th for Strokes Gained Putting.
 Landry was also T29 for Driving Accuracy, 46th for Driving Distance, 1st for GIR and 4th for Putts per GIR.

 The 2017 champion, Kevin Chappell landed his first PGA Tour title at the Valero Texas Open.
 Chappell birdied the final hole to finish one stroke ahead of Brooks Koepka.
 His play tee-to-green for the week was on point.
 He finished 2nd for Strokes Gained Tee-To-Green gaining an impressive 13.265 strokes on the field average for the tournament.
 He finished T35 for Driving Accuracy, T25 for Driving Distance, 3rd for GIR and 21st for Stokes Gained Putting.

 In 2016, Charley Hoffman birdied the final hole to finish -12(276) and beat Patrick Reed by one stroke.
-It was his fourth win on Tour and a breakdown of his strokes gained shows that his putting contributed 47 percent of his total strokes gained on the field and his approach shots contributed another 37 percent.
+It was his fourth win on Tour and a breakdown of his strokes gained shows that his putting contributed 47% of his total strokes gained on the field and his approach shots contributed another 37%.